-9.1 General Rules
+11.1 General Rules

-- It is important to note that, before any offer or nomination or invitation to register an interest in property is made, all applications will be checked/ verified.
+- Before any offer or nomination or invitation to register an interest in property is made, all applications will be checked/ verified.
 This is to ensure the accuracy of the Council's records and compliance with the rules of any Scheme under which the application is made.
 An offer or nomination may not be made to applicants if a change in circumstances alters their housing need.
 Offers or nominations are also made subject to the applicant having a satisfactory rent account. - 2.
-If there is a genuine case where an applicant cannot move at the time of offer, suitable discretion can be applied, e.g. elderly person on housing list who is unwell or an applicant whose partner has passed away. - 3.
+If there is a genuine case where an applicant cannot move at the time of offer, suitable discretion can be applied, e.g. an elderly person on the housing list who is unwell or an applicant whose partner has passed away. - 3.
 Where two applicants have equal status on the list and have been reached for an offer for a property that becomes available for allocation (i.e. they were listed in the same band at the same time), priority for the allocation will be determined as follows: - a) household size - b) the age of the family - c) medical or welfare needs - d) rent payment history - e) the type of accommodation available will be taken into account.

-9.2 Grounds for Refusing to Offer Accommodation
+11.2 Grounds for Refusing to Offer Accommodation

-Notwithstanding the provisions of this Scheme in regard to an applicant's entitlement to be considered for accommodation the Chief Executive may refuse to allocate a dwelling for any of the following reasons:
+Notwithstanding the provisions of this Scheme in regard to an applicant's entitlement to be considered for accommodation the Allocations Officer may refuse to allocate a dwelling for any of the following reasons:

-- a) Where such an allocation would be contrary to good estate management. - b) An offer may not be made where an applicant has failed to notify the Housing Department of any material changes in their housing circumstances and a re-assessment of their circumstances requires the application to be placed in a different band. - c) Where the applicant refuses to disclose any information which is requested by Dublin City Council either on the application form or at subsequent interviews and which is required either for the purpose of assessing the application or for estate management purposes. - d) Where Dublin City Council has reason to believe that the household has done something, or failed to do something that has resulted in their accommodation now being less suitable to their housing needs than it would formerly have been - e) Where applicants are deemed to have deliberately created unsatisfactory living conditions to increase their housing need, i.e. if they have moved to less suitable housing than their previous accommodation without good reason
+- a) Where such an allocation would be contrary to good estate management. - b) Where an applicant has failed to notify the Housing Department of any material changes in their housing circumstances and a re-assessment of their circumstances requires the application to be placed in a different band. - c) Where the applicant refuses to disclose any information which is requested by Dublin City Council either on the application form or at subsequent interviews and which is required either for the purpose of assessing the application or for estate management purposes. - d) Where Dublin City Council has reason to believe that the household has done something, or failed to do something that has resulted in their accommodation now being less suitable to their housing needs than it would formerly have been.

-- f) Where an applicant provides false or misleading information either on the application form or at subsequent interviews. - g) Where the allocation would result in excessive overcrowding under the Scheme.
+- e) Where applicants are deemed to have deliberately created unsatisfactory living conditions to increase their housing need, i.e. if they have moved to less suitable housing than their previous accommodation without good reason - f) Where an applicant provides false or misleading information either on the application form or at subsequent interviews. - g) Where the allocation would result in excessive overcrowding under the Scheme.

-9.2.1 In the case of Transfer applicants -
+11.2.1 In the case of Transfer applicants -

-- a) Where the letting conditions of Dublin City Council have not been complied with. - b) Where the dwelling being surrendered is not in a satisfactory condition. - c) The overriding concern of the Dublin City Council is to ensure that every transfer granted to a tenant is: - i.
-In accordance with good estate management.
-No transfer will therefore be granted if it is considered. - ii.
-Not contrary to good estate management. - No transfer will be granted where it would result in excessive overcrowding. - e) Until a joint tenancy is regularised following any changes in circumstances i.e. death of joint applicant or separation.
+- a) Where the letting conditions of Dublin City Council have not been complied with. - b) Where the dwelling being surrendered is not in a satisfactory condition. - c) The overriding concern of the Dublin City Council is to ensure that every transfer given to a tenant is in accordance with good estate management. - d) No transfer will be granted where it would result in excessive overcrowding. - e) Until a joint tenancy is regularised following any changes in circumstances i.e. the death of joint applicant or a separation.

-9.3 Refusal of Offers of Accommodation
+11.3 Refusal of Offers of Accommodation by the Applicants